 Biochemical effects of the hypoglycaemic compound pent-4-enoic acid and related non-hypoglycaemic fatty acids.
-Effects of the free acids and their carnitine esters on coenzyme A-dependent oxidations in rat liver mitochondria
+Effects of their coenzyme A esters on enzymes of fatty acid oxidation

 - Views Icon Views